Adrian2112/UIImage-BlurredFrame/README.md

-UIImage+BluredFrame is a UIImage category that blurs an specified frame of a UIImage
+UIImage+BlurredFrame is a UIImage category that blurs an specified frame of a UIImage

 #Install

 Install with [cocoapods](http://cocoapods.org/)

 ```
-pod 'UIImage+BluredFrame'
+pod 'UIImage+BlurredFrame'
 ```